Charles Tillman: 2003

-On August 1, 2003, the Chicago Bears signed Tillman to a five-year, $4.32 million contract that includes a signing bonus of $2.05 million.
-Throughout training camp, Tillman competed to be a starting cornerback against Jerry Azumah.
-Head coach Dick Jauron named Tillman the third cornerback on the depth chart to begin the regular season, behind R. W. McQuarters and Jerry Azumah.
+On August 1, 2003, the Bears signed Tillman to a five–year, $4.32 million contract that includes a signing bonus of $2.05 million.
+He started training camp as a candidate to earn the role as the third cornerback on the depth chart, competing against Todd McMillon and Roosevelt Williams under defensive coordinator Greg Blache.
+Head coach Dick Jauron named him a backup and listed him as the third cornerback on the depth chart to begin the season, behind starting cornerbacks R. W. McQuarters and Jerry Azumah.